bcko/Ud-DA-Tableau-Titanic/writeup.md

 Titanic data contains demographics and passenger information from a subset of the 2224 passengers and crew on board the Titanic.
 I will create a visualization that shows the demographics or passenger information between those passengers who survived and those who died.

 ## Design
+* I looked at how each factor(Gender, Ticket Class, Age Group, Embarked from) affect survival rate of the passenger.
+* I used a bar graph to show the difference.

 ## Feedback
 * In Survived visualization, display AVG(Survived) instead of SUM(Survived)